TSavo/AutoMarket/services/ffmpeg/README.md

 # FFMPEG Service

-A RESTful TypeScript service for FFMPEG operations, dockerized and ready for production use.
+A RESTful TypeScript service for FFMPEG operations, dockerized and ready for production use within the Prizm SDK ecosystem.

 ## Features